 What is the process for DC to become a state?

-A historic vote on DC statehood has passed in the House, but the prospect of statehood for the nation’s capital remains uncertain.
+DC took a step closer to becoming the US' 51st state in a historic House vote on Thursday, but the prospect of statehood for the nation’s capital remains uncertain.

 On Thursday, 22 April, the US House of Representatives approved a historic measure, statehood for the nation’s capital.
 But the fate of DC statehood has a long and uncertain path ahead.